 Veganism is everywhere.
-It’s all over the news, grocery store aisles — heck, even your friends and family are talking about it.
-Whether people choose veganism to save animals, manage cholesterol, get in shape, save the environment, or just to know what they’re putting in their body, veganism is making the shift from marginal to mainstream.
+It’s all over the news, grocery store aisles — even your friends and family are talking about it.
+Whether people choose a plant-based diet to save animals, manage cholesterol, get in shape, save the environment, or just to know what they’re putting in their body, the word “vegan” is making the shift from marginal to mainstream.
 But the one thing no one talks about is the #1 reason many vegan diets ultimately fail.
 To find out whether you’re heading for a cliff, you’ll need to ask yourself a simple question, the answer to which can spell victory or defeat in your quest to go vegan.

 First, you need to understand that veganism isn’t a diet — it is a lifestyle.
 A diet is something you can go on and off for any given amount of time to achieve a short term result.
 A lifestyle incorporates diet with other aspects of your life into an ongoing, long-term solution.